telerik/ajax-docs/controls/togglebutton/functionality/Icons/fine-tune.md

 ![RadToggleButton Icon Top Left](images/button-icon-top-left.png)

->caption Example 1: Offset RadToggleButton Icon from the top and left.
+>caption Example 1: Offset RadToggleButton icon from the top and left.
 You can see the result in Figure 1.

 ````ASP.NET
 <telerik:RadToggleButton ID="RadToggleButton1" runat="server" Text="Fine Tune Icon Position" Height="40px">